gcowen/DataMining/README.md

 # DataMining
 For the .ipynb files, please open in Google colab and run all the cells to see the results.
 Best Model: SVM , to generate SVM_prediction.csv, please run generate.py

 ## Instructions for the Decision Tree and Multinomial Naive Bayes models
+To generate SVM_prediction.csv, please run generate_SVM_pred.py and change the path of testing data accordingly.
+To generate KNN_prediction.csv, please run generate_KNN_pred.py and change the path of testing data accordingly.

+## Instructions for the Decision Tree and Multinomial Naive Bayes models
 The code for the Decision Tree is provided in the Python file name "Decision_Tree.ipynb".